Toukibi/ToSAddon/MapMate/README.md

 <span style="color:red;">**In order to use language other than English and Japanese**</span>:
 In order to use **Other Language** mode, you need to **add a text resource to the program source**.

-### 5. How to install？
-This add-on is registered in Add-on Manager JP.
-Therefore, please install using the Add-on Manager JP.